Banish Bad Breath

 Bacteria flourish on your tongue, especially towards the back third.
 These bacteria break down the leftover food in your mouth, resulting in substances called volatile sulfur compounds (VSCs).
 These VSCs are the most common cause of bad breath.
-To treat this kind of bad breath you need to reduce the amount of bacteria in your mouth.
+To treat this kind of bad breath, you need to reduce the number of bacteria in your mouth.

 The bacteria responsible for bad breath thrive when your mouth is dry.
 Unfortunately, conventional mouthwash, which contains alcohol, dries out your mouth and may cause bad breath more than it helps.
 Instead of an alcohol-based mouthwash, look for alcohol-free varieties or products that contain “chlorine dioxide,” which attacks the VSCs at the molecular level to treat bad breath at the source instead of just covering up the smell.